 At first he tried to defend himself.
 Tried to lie and claim that Marina had wanted it too.
 The beating, the abuse, the constant verbal insults, in his mind she had wanted it…asked for it even.
 According to Gabriel, it was a mental thing, that somehow sexually excited her.
 Being dominated and oppressed was something that apparently gave her thrills.

-He even continued to state the their daughter was planned, that she had begged for child, to extend their family and that he was more than happy to give his woman wha she desired.
-Marina shut her eyes remember how hard Gabriel had knocked her out that night, to awake the next morning naked on the floor beside her bed.
+He even continued to state the their daughter was planned, that she had begged for child, to extend their family and that he was more than happy to give his woman what she desired.
+Marina shut her eyes, remembering how hard Gabriel had knocked her out that night, to awake the next morning naked on the floor beside her bed.
 She had almost left him then, she knew she had to get out before he had killed her.
 But, every time she was close to escaping, she realised the fear that wrapped itself around her was more than the one that was with her whilst she lived with Gabriel.
 She then knew leaving him scared her than being with him.
 It was that fear that had kept her grounded with Gabriel until Elina was born.

 She was now bound to this man, he had not only tainted her, made her undesirable, but he had officially claimed her by giving her a child, whom she loved dearly.
 Two conflicting emotions with people who ran the same blood as each other, things as such was enough to confuse Marina and keep her with Gabriel.
 Through the abuse, the torment and the constant demeaning comments – this was what she knew, and that monster had given her a beautiful daughter, at times she found herself thanking him for Elina’s life.